 The Timer/Counter (TCNTn), Output Compare Registers (OCRnA/B/C), and Input Capture Register (ICRn) are all 16-bit registers.
 Special procedures must be followed when accessing the 16-bit registers.
-These procedures are described in the section Accessing 16-bit Registers on page 142.
-The Timer/ Counter Control Registers (TCCRnA/B/C) are 8-bit registers and have no CPU access restrictions.
-Interrupt requests (abbreviated to Int.Req. in the figure) signals are all visible in the Timer Interrupt Flag Register (TIFR) and Extended Timer Interrupt Flag Register (ETIFR).
+These procedures are described in the section "Accessing 16-bit Registers" on page 114.
+The Timer/Counter Control Registers (TCCRnA/B/C) are 8-bit registers and have no CPU access restrictions.
+Interrupt requests (shorten as Int.Req.) signals are all visible in the Timer Interrupt Flag Register (TIFR) and Extended Timer Interrupt Flag Register (ETIFR).
 All interrupts are individually masked with the Timer Interrupt Mask Register (TIMSK) and Extended Timer Interrupt Mask Register (ETIMSK).
 (E)TIFR and (E)TIMSK are not shown in the figure since these registers are shared by other timer units.